zlogic/mendix-docs/content/en/docs/releasenotes/deployment/mendix-cloud.md

 #### Pipelines New Features

-* We added a new **Variable** tab that allows you to create user-defined pipeline variables.
+* We added a new **Variables** tab that allows you to create user-defined pipeline variables.
 For more information, see [The Variables Tab](/developerportal/deploy/pipelines/#variable-tab) in the *Pipelines* documentation.
 * We added a new pipeline step: Unit Testing.
 This step performs automated regression testing in a running environment after a new deployment and marks the pipeline as failed if any tests fail, providing the failure count and details.

 ### November 6, 2024